cxfriis/game/README.md

 ### Who Maintains This Project
 Capitalism is maintained by people you elected.
 They can be contacted through @cxfriis for assistance.

+### Can't get enough of being a capitalist snake?
+Go to our wiki and dive deeper into the roots of capitalism: https://github.com/cxfriis/game/wiki